This Slow Cooker Mongolian Chicken is a great recipe for the whole family! Sweet and savory chicken that will remind you of Chinese takeout!

 Serve your cooked chicken on steamed rice with a garnish of sesame seeds and/or green onions.
 I love the sesame seeds for the extra texture, so if you’re wavering, just go for it!

-Make sure to cover the tender chicken pieces in your bowl with the sauce in the slow cooker.
+Note – Make sure to cover all of the tender chicken pieces in your bowl with the sauce in the slow cooker.
 Don’t waste it!
 It may be a simple recipe, but it’s also an addictive Mongolian sauce.

 Store leftovers in an airtight container in the refrigerator for up to 3 days.